mateolarreaferro/EP-353-MateoLarrea/PS9/README.md

 ### Purpose:
 The purpose of this problem set is to use trigonometric functions to computer different types of waves.
 Also, it is about using sndfile to continue exploring its functionality.
 ### Description:
-**Problem Set 9.1** consisted in creating a file named noise.wav based on the random function of stdlib. **Problem Set 9.2** consisted in writing a 10% pulse wave that had a duration of 1 second.
+**Problem Set 9.1** consisted in creating a one second long wave file that contains noise.
+In order to achieve this task the rand() function provided by stdlib library was required to generate an aperiodic sound.
+The process was the same as what we did in class when creating Sine, Square, and Sawtooth waves but with a slight change in the wave generator algorithm. **Problem Set 9.2** consisted in writing a 10% pulse wave that had a duration of 1 second.
 This problem required the use of a series of harmonics to compute the wave.
+The logic was essentially to use the same sine wave generator algorithm but playing with the amplitude of the harmonics (using the sequence provided by Akito).
+At the end it doesn't look like a 10% pulse wave for a strange reason (there is probably a very slight detail missing).

+This assignment is one day late but now it all makes more sense...